 Fords from Europe

 Ford Motor Company began importing English Fords to America soon after the end of WWII.
 For the first decade or so they didn’t import very many.
-Their presence in American showrooms was more a result of pressure applied by the British government and its “Export or Die” policy, rather than on any actual demand for the small, well designed, but poorly made cars.
+Their presence in American showrooms was more a result of pressure applied by the British government under its “Export or Die” policy, rather than on any actual demand for the small, well designed, but poorly made cars.